 Exploring the Mystery – Verse One of the Tao Te Ching

-Around 12 years ago, I headed to NYC with my mom to attend a Hay House event.
+Around 12 years ago, I went to NYC with my mom to attend a Hay House event.
 I remember riding the Amtrak down from Syracuse and feeling my jaw ache.
-It had been bothering me for a few weeks.
-I thought, “How am I ever get rid of this feeling?”
+It had been bothering me for a few weeks, and I wondered, “How am I ever going to get rid of this feeling?”

 We arrived in the city and settled into our small but stylish room.
-The following day we headed to the Hay House conference, which was fantastic.
-It was held at the Javits Center and had a lengthy list of speakers and authors I’ve long admired.
+The following day, we attended the Hay House conference, which was fantastic.
+It was held at the Javits Center and featured many speakers and authors I’ve long admired.

-The speaker who stood out the most to me was Wayne Dyer.
-In his keynote address, he spoke of the meaning of the Tao Te Ching.
-I can remember listening to him but not being able to take in everything he was saying.
+Wayne Dyer stood out the most to me as the keynote speaker.
+In his address, he discussed the meaning of the Tao Te Ching.
+I remember listening to him but unable to take in everything he said.

 He spoke of ‘The Great Way of the Tao’ and the wisdom of its teaching.
 I remember thinking, “Huh?
 I’m in the throes of survival mode (hence the clenched jaw!), and I’m not sure I can adopt this ‘Way’ of being.”